Reduced-Order Hydrodynamic Modelling of a Sphere Near a Wall Using Sparse Regression and Neural Networks: Abstract

 \section{Abstract}

-This work presents an interpretable parametric surrogate model motivated by the need to identify a hydrodynamic model for resolving the trajectory of an object in real-time.
-The surrogate is formulated as a reduced-order model for a canonical configuration in which a one-degree-of-freedom heaving sphere operates near a vertical wall.
-High-fidelity CFD simulations are used to generate a parametric dataset of heave-decay responses over varying wall distances (WD) and drop heights (DH).
-Sparse Identification of Nonlinear Dynamics (SINDy) is then applied to each CFD trajectory to identify a low-order nonlinear ordinary differential equation (ODE) with polynomial terms representing effective hydrostatic restoring and radiation damping, and the harmonic terms representing the wave-induced excitation forces.
-The SINDy-identified coefficients are then used as a prior constraint in a neural operator network (ONet) that learns a smooth mapping from wall distance and drop height to the ODE coefficients, yielding a surrogate capable of predicting dynamics at arbitrary points in the input space without rerunning expensive CFD calculations.
-The resulting surrogate reproduces CFD heave-decay responses with near-optimal accuracy given the limiting assumptions while being capable of running in real time.
-The approach provides a practical pathway toward real-time, physics-informed surrogate modelling for launch-and-recovery operations.
+This paper investigates a data-driven, reduced order method for real-time prediction of a floating sphere dropped near a vertical wall.
+The approach introduces a novel reduced-order model (ROM) formulation that sets \textit{a priori} boundaries to restrict the solution space for neural network learning.
+The method is demonstrated on a canonical one-degree-of-freedom heave-decay configuration.
+Experimental and analytical validation is used to inform the high-fidelity CFD simulation set up, which is then used to generate a parametric dataset consisting of 30 second motion trajectories spanning a range of wall distances (WD) and initial drop heights (DH).
+Sparse Identification of Non-linear Dynamics (SINDy) is applied to each CFD trajectory to identify the coefficients that describe a low-order non-linear ordinary differential equation (ODE) fluid oscillator.
+The SINDy-identified coefficients are then used as constraints in a neural network that learns a smooth mapping from WD and DH to the ODE coefficients, yielding a surrogate capable of predicting dynamics at arbitrary points in the input space without rerunning expensive CFD calculations.
+The surrogate reproduces CFD heave-decay responses with high accuracy while running in real-time.
+The approach provides a practical pathway toward real-time, physics-informed surrogate modelling for Launch and Recovery (LAR) operations.